AB-BLAST 3.0 is a powerful

 All of these features help AB-BLAST users

-be more productive and save money.
+be more productive and save time and money.

 AB-BLAST is not a re-hashed version of NCBI-BLAST.